Franz J. Vesely > Notes > Spheroellipsoids

 Equations:

-Given long and short semiaxes $a$ and $b$ and a truncation half length $z_{1}$ we have
+Given long and short semiaxes $c$ and $a$ and a truncation half length $z_{0}$ we have

 Here is an Applet to try out various shapes: